microsoft/ebpf-for-windows/docs/RingBuffer.md

 The current ringbuffer uses a pure callback-based approach to reading the ringbuffer.
 Linux also supports memory-mapped polling consumers, which can't be directly supported in the current model.

-The new ring buffer will use [I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports), which is the windows API closest to the linux epoll mechanism, and memory map producer+consumer pages into the user process in the same way that linux does.

-The new API will support 2 access methods: callbacks and mmap/epoll style access.
+The new API will support 2 consumer types: callbacks and direct access to the mapped producer memory (with poll to wait for data).

-callback consumer:
+Callback consumer:

-1. call `ring_buffer__new` to set up callback
+1. Call `ring_buffer__new` to set up callback
-2. call `ring_buffer__consume` as needed to invoke the callback on any outsanding data that is ready
+2. Call `ring_buffer__consume` as needed to invoke the callback on any outsanding data that is ready

-mmap/epoll consumer:
+Mapped memory consumer:

-1. call `ring_buffer__new` to get a ringbuffer manager
+1. Call `ring_buffer__new` to get a ringbuffer manager.
-2. call `ebpf_ring_buffer_get_buffer` to get pointers to the mapped producer/consumer pages
+2. Call `ebpf_ring_buffer_get_buffer` to get pointers to the mapped producer/consumer pages.
+3. Call `ebpf_ring_buffer_get_buffer` to get pointers to the mapped producer and consumer memory.
+4. Call `ebpf_ring_buffer_get_wait_handle` to get the wait handle.
-3. directly read records from the producer pages (and update consumer offset as we read)
+5. Directly read records from the producer pages (and update consumer offset as we read).
-4. call `ring_buffer__epoll_fd` to get the iocp handle as a fd_t so we can wait for new data
-5. use `GetQueuedCompletionStatus`/`GetQueuedCompletionStatusEx` to wait for new data to be available
+6. Call `WaitForSingleObject`/`WaitForMultipleObject` as needed to wait for new data to be available.
-    - We could provide a wrapper to make the common ebpf use cases simpler

 ## API Changes